Once you have created and launched your bot on Teams, the next step is to start building your message.

 On the right, you have your message parts panel.
 Here's what each message part does:

 Text parts allow you to add text to your bot.
 You can also add emojis to your text parts by clicking on the smiley face on the right hand side.
+Please note - if you want to include line breaks in your text, then please use <br> to break up the text accordingly.

 You can add more than one text part to your message, although we recommend not going over five as it might annoy the user with too many pings.

 A carousel is often used to contain the main topics and top strands of your conversation which we refer to as the Main Menu.
 A carousel can have a maximum of 10 cards.
 Each card has to have an image and a title.
 We also suggest that it has a subtitle and a button.
 The title and the subtitle can have a maximum of 80 characters each.
 Each card can have a maximum of 6 buttons.
-A carousel image should have an aspect ratio of 16:9, not be more than 420px wide/150KB in size.
+A carousel image should have an aspect ratio of 16:9, not be more than 420px wide/125KB in size.

 A delay is the short space of time between text messages on the screen that will allow the user a few seconds to read the messages.
 The delay is in milliseconds so 1000 would be 1 second.
 Calculating delays doesn't have to be difficult - we recommend using 1000 for every line of text in your text message part.